Interaural Cues

 ITD leads to a psychoacoustic phenomena called the Haas effect that we will talk about in a separate lesson, but it worth mentioning here.

 Because ITD relies on timing differences to create stereo images it can potentially cause phase issues.
 Do not let this dissuade you from using it.
 ITD can do things IID cannot.
 Size is just one of its powers.
 With the right delays you can affects a sounds "width" as well.
 For now I recommend you just try it out.
+You can set this up by simply adding a delay between the left and right speaker.
+Reverbs feature a host of interesting options and other plugins specialize in the manipulation of IID and ITD cues such as "Stereoizer" by Nugen Audio (one of my favorites!).

-It should now make sense that if a person had only 1 ear they would still be able to detect a rooms size, but not accurate horizontal location.
+It should now make sense that if a person had only 1 ear they would still be able to detect a rooms size, but not accurately detect horizontal location.
 Imagine you only have a single headphone in when listening to music.
 If something was happening on the other side of the mix you would have no idea!
 Rooms thankfully carry echos so acoustically single eared individuals get a little help from spectral cues.

 Spectral differences

 The last piece of the puzzle is spectral cues.
 A sound may have its spectrum changed before it hits our ears.
-There are two layers to this, first the ear does it's own filtering and second the surfaces the sound hits filter the sound before it hits our ears giving us a clue to what the sound has come into contact with.
-Hence why rooms can sound "metallic" or "absorptive".
+There are two layers to this:

 We can detect vertical location based on the spectral cues our ears shape gives us.
-The pinnas shape causes reflected sound to have a specific delays which translates to a change in the spectrum.
+The pinnas shape causes reflected sound to have specific delays which translates to a change in the spectrum.
 The reason for this is complex but it boils down to extremely short delays act like filters.
 Head movement can improve this system.
 We need to know what it would be like in at least 2 positions to work out what the change actually is.
 Once we have it worked out we get an idea of the vertical position of a source.

 So if a person with just holes for ears came into the room they would not have a way to change the spectrum of the sound and thus wouldn't be able to detect vertical locations of sound via spectral cues.

 Reflections of surfaces is another ball game.
 Your ears are not alone.
 You have eyes.
 These cues are combined to give you a greater sense of location.
 If you hear a lot of high frequencies but in front you is a carpeted room then there is a good chance the sound is probably coming from behind as nothing in front would reflect high frequencies that way.
 This kind of helping the ears and eyes do creates extremely strong images of where a sound source is.
-It can be used to great effect in moves and games.
+It can be used to great effect in movies and games.

 Head Related Transfer Function (HRTF)